PulseWaves/Specification/specification.rst

   z_{anchor} = (Z_A \* z_{scale}) + z_{offset}

 dx, dy, and dz:
-  The pulse direction vector is scaled to the length of units in the chosen world coordinate system (e.g. meters for UTM, decimal degrees for long/lat, feet or survey feet for US stateplane reference systems) that the laser pulse travels in one (1) attosecond away from the origin (e.g. towards the ground in an airborne survey).
+  The pulse direction vector is scaled to the length of units in the chosen world coordinate system (e.g. meters for UTM, decimal degrees for long/lat, feet or survey feet for US stateplane reference systems) that the laser pulse travels in one (1) nanosecond away from the origin (e.g. towards the ground in an airborne survey).

 First Returning Sample:
   The duration in sampling units from the anchor point to the first recorded waveform sample.
 Together with the "Sample Units" value from the corresponding "Pulse Description Record" this value allows computing the x/y/z world coordinates of the first intensity sample that was recorded for the returning waveform of this pulse: